luolundashu/crawler_for_ai_conference/README.md

 **News  2024.7.10：**

-This update change the crawling logic to make it faster
+This update change the crawling logic to make it faster!!!

 **News  2024.6.6：**